balena-io/balena-cli/doc/cli.markdown

 ## os configure &#60;image&#62; &#60;uuid&#62; [deviceApiKey]

 Use this command to configure a previously downloaded operating system image for the specific device.

+Note that device api keys are only supported on ResinOS 2.0.3+

 Examples: